(E204CW Revised 03/08/2017)

 Article 9—General Provisions

 9.1 Payment.
 Customer will pay each correct invoice no later than 30 days after receipt and will remit payment to the address stated on the invoice.
+Customers outside the US will pay the distributor's invoices in accordance with the distributor's payment terms.

 9.2 Feedback.
 Esri may freely use any feedback, suggestions, or requests for Product improvement that the Customer provides to Esri.